farad-tech/port-443-monitor/README.md

 # Port 443 Monitor

-A simple PHP CLI tool to monitor number of active connections on port 443.
+A simple PHP CLI tool to monitor number of active network connections.

 ## Usage